Reavey and O'Dowd killings: Aftermath

 The next day, gunmen stopped a minibus carrying ten Protestant workmen near Whitecross and shot them dead by the roadside.
 This became known as the Kingsmill massacre.
 The "South Armagh Republican Action Force" claimed responsibility, saying it was retaliation for the Reavey and O'Dowd killings.
 Following the massacre, the British Government declared County Armagh to be a "Special Emergency Area" and announced that the Special Air Service (SAS) was being sent into South Armagh.

-Some of the Reavey family came upon the scene of the Kingsmill massacre while driving to hospital to collect the bodies of John and Brian.
+Some of the Reavey family came upon the scene of the Kingsmill massacre while driving to the hospital to collect the bodies of John and Brian.
 Some members of the security forces immediately began a campaign of harassment against the Reavey family, and accused Eugene Reavey of orchestrating the Kingsmill massacre.
 On their way home from the morgue, the Reavey family were stopped at a checkpoint.
 Eugene claims the soldiers assaulted and humiliated his mother, put a gun to his back, and danced on his dead brothers' clothes.
 The harassment would later involve the 3rd Battalion, Parachute Regiment.
 In 2007, the Police Service of Northern Ireland apologised for the "appalling harassment suffered by the family in the aftermath at the hands of the security forces".

 After the killings of the Reavey brothers, their father made his five surviving sons swear not to retaliate or to join any republican paramilitary group.

 In 1999, Democratic Unionist Party (DUP) leader Ian Paisley stated in the House of Commons that Eugene Reavey "set up the Kingsmill massacre".
 In 2010, a report by the police Historical Enquiries Team cleared Eugene of any involvement.
 The Reavey family sought an apology, but Paisley refused to retract the allegation and died in 2014.